thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-01-22-robotic-artist-residents-news.markdown

 Robotics resident Catie Cuan was recently featured in a video feature for [Engadget](https://www.engadget.com/2018/10/12/robot-choreography-catie-cuan/), highlighting the importance of machine movement.

 {% include image file='catie-cuan.jpg'
-   caption='Catie working with the 15-foot Wen robotic arm, in conjunction with our sponsoring partner, The Consortium for Research & Robotics hosted by Pratt Institute - photo by Kevin Barry' %}
+   alt='A woman in front of a large robot' caption='Catie working with the 15-foot Wen robotic arm, in conjunction with our sponsoring partner, The Consortium for Research & Robotics hosted by Pratt Institute - photo by Kevin Barry' %}

 In the interview, Catie explains her ideas on how robotics are impacting society and how choreography can change the way we understand human-robot interactions.